RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 - In the Permissions section, choose Select an existing service role and select the IAM role you had created earlier, from the drop-down.

-- Choose Add Destination.
+Figure 1: Adding Destination- Choose Add Destination.
 You will see a message Destination added, indicating the destination has been successfully added.

 Register the Device

 Now, register an endpoint device with AWS IoT Core for LoRaWAN as follows.
-Before adding a device to AWS IoT, retrieve the DevEUI, AppEUI, and AppKEY from the end Device's console.
+Before adding a device to AWS IoT, retrieve the DevEUI, AppEUI, and AppKey from the end Device's console.
 The RAK3172 device used in this example needs to query device information through AT commands.

 - Go to the AWS IoT console.